-55% of current Longy students are from countries outside of the contiguous United States.
+55% of current Longy students are from countries outside of the United States.
 We look forward to working with you throughout the admission and audition process.

 Completing a full-time degree program at a college or university where English is the language of instruction may be grounds for a waiver of the TOEFL requirement.
 All students seeking this waiver must email email@example.com to request a waiver application.

-All international applicants are required to submit official transcripts from their most previous institution.
-This transcript must be an official English translation.
+All international applicants are required to submit official transcripts from their previous institution(s).
+Transcripts that are not in English must have an official English translation.
 This translation cannot be done by the applicant.

 Longy prefers translations via one of the following services: